Nikesh-Chimula/MyFirstGitHub/README.md

 ## Regarding what I liked and dislikes while doing this:

-      I liked to serachimg to creating a repository and then adding markdown file.
+      I liked in seraching to create a repository and then adding markdown file.
 While even using different styles as it is much similar to HTML.
       I don't have any dislikes because while we learning a new thing or subject we definitely face a lot of challenges.